ruixili/Chat-Room-Flask/README.md

 in a single conversation thread to all users.
 Unlike Slack or a group chat, Watch Party only saves or shows the last 30 messages.

-Implement the UI for Watch Party in HTML, CSS, and Javascript, and serve it using server-side code written in the latest stable version of Python (3.8.1) and Flask.
-Be sure to include important features like:
+Implemented the UI for Watch Party in HTML, CSS, and Javascript, and serveed it using server-side code written in the latest stable version of Python (3.8.1) and Flask.

+It has features like:

 - Prompt users to enter a username when they create or join a chat.